 Usually, calling Customer Care is the first step.
 If there is anything else you need to do, Customer Care will let you know.

-You can call Customer Care at 1-855-562-8853.
+- You can call Customer Care at 1-866-336-0072 for additional information.
 TTY/TDD users, please call 711.
-Hours are 8 a.m. to 6 p.m., Monday through Friday.

-- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+This number requires special telephone equipment and is only for people who have difficulties with hearing and speaking.
+Calls to these numbers are free.
+For your convenience, our office hours are: Oct.
+1 through March 31: Monday through Friday 8 a.m. to 8 p.m., and from April 1 to Sep.
+30: Monday through Friday, 8 a.m. to 8 p.m., and on weekends and holidays, your call will be handled by our voicemail system.
+A Customer Care Representative will return your phone call the next business day.
+Customer Care also has free language interpreter services available for non-English speakers. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - When you call or write Customer Care provide the following information: your name, your address, your Member ID number, a description of your complaint.